Warsea/Spotcase/README.md

 Project description - https://drive.google.com/file/d/1eYdC1Z2BcG70igI6OIXQLr1zdDr94n9h/view?usp=sharing

+Note: The video quality may have been significantly reduced while processing by google drive.
+Email me for a better quality of the same video.
+Also let me know if the video or the description file if inaccessible or if it doesn't load.

 ## Details
 This is a platform wher people can easily submit their projects and share it with others, regardless of the field of interest.
 See the description file in the link above for more details.